 Starting from Hereford you launch near to the city and pass under a number of foot and vehicle bridges, drawing the attention of many jealous onlookers.
 From here you get a unique view of the city of Hereford, with glimpses of its magnificent cathedral.
 It is likely that by the time you set off it will be mid morning.

 There is only a short stretch of about eight miles to Holme Lacy which takes about 2-3 hours.
-When you arrive at Holme Lacy there is a floating pontoon on the left hand side which indicates you are at Lucksall camp site, which is the perfect half way stop off en route to Hoarwithy.
-At Lucksall campsite there is a nice cafe and picnic area, and a shop for any provisions you may have forgotten like camping equipment or food.
+When you arrive at Holme Lacy there is a floating pontoon on the left hand side which indicates you are at Lucksall campsite.
+Which is the perfect half way stop off en route to Hoarwithy.
+At Lucksall campsite there is a nice cafe and picnic area.
+There is also a shop for any provisions you may have forgotten like camping equipment or food.

 The landscape close to the river continues flat as it meanders through the countryside.
 It starts to change as the river passes close to Ballingham Hill.
 As you head east on the River Wye you will see a hill slightly to the left of your route.
 Capler Camper, the former location of an Iron Age hill fort sits on top.
 The river turns to the right in a long bend.
 The river is very straight from here to Hoarwithy as it rests against the bottom of a tree clad hill.

 You will pass the remains of a railway bridge along the way.
 There used to be a railway that ran from Hereford to Ross on Wye and beyond.
 As you canoe along the length of the River Wye you will never be very far from its route.
 Keep an eye out because there are 5 further crossing points where evidence of this old railway can be seen.